jdpetticrew/Simple-Monte-Carlo-Simulator/README.txt

 Indium Gallium Phosphide
-C. H. Tan, R. Ghin, J. P. R. David, G. J. Rees, and M. Hopkinson, ‘The effect of dead space on gain and excess noise in In0.
-48Ga0.
-52P p+ in+ diodes’, Semiconductor science and technology, vol. 18, no. 8, p.
+C. H. Tan, R. Ghin, J. P. R. David, G. J. Rees, and M. Hopkinson, ‘The effect of dead space on gain and excess noise in In0.48Ga0.52P p+ in+ diodes’, Semiconductor Science and technology, vol. 18, no. 8, p.
 803, 2003.
 DOI: https://doi.org/10.1088/0268-1242/18/8/314